Wan9hLin/TacticalRevolt_TBS_Game/README.md

 ---

-## Notable Systems & Key Scripts
-Below are the core gameplay modules and entry points within the project:

-### 🟩 Grid System
-- `GridSystem.cs` – Core grid management, coordinate conversion, and tile occupancy tracking.
-- `LevelGrid.cs` – Central controller managing unit placement and cover detection.
-- `GridSystemVisual.cs` – Real-time visualization for movement range, target tiles, and cover zones.

-### 🎯 Unit & Action System
-- `Unit.cs` – Handles health, stats, movement points, and status effects.
-- `UnitActionSystem.cs` – Centralized action execution and player command control.
-- `BaseAction.cs` – Abstract base for all actions with validation and execution flow.
-- `MoveAction.cs` / `ShootAction.cs` – Implement movement and ranged combat behavior.

-### 🤖 Enemy AI System
+## Core System Architecture
+The project includes a complete Unity implementation, while the **CoreCodeSamples/** folder highlights the most essential gameplay systems for review and documentation.
+Each submodule represents a major component of the game’s technical framework, reflecting modular and scalable system design.

+- **CodeSamples/GridSystem/** – Implements the grid-based battlefield and coordinate management utilities.
+  Handles grid creation, world-to-grid conversion, and cover detection logic used by both player and AI units.

-- `EnemyAI.cs` – Controls decision-making and state transitions for AI-controlled units.
+- **CodeSamples/UnitSystem/** – Defines the data and logic of all controllable units.
-- `EnemyAIAction.cs` – Represents evaluated actions with tactical scoring metrics.

-### 🧭 Pathfinding
+  Manages unit stats, health, and state transitions, supporting modular action execution and event-driven updates.

+- **CodeSamples/ActionSystem/** – Contains the modular action architecture.
+  Provides a base framework for actions (`MoveAction`, `ShootAction`, etc.), handling validation, execution, and action points.

-- `PathFinding.cs` – Implements A* pathfinding with movement cost heuristics and walkability checks.
+- **CodeSamples/Pathfinding/** – Implements the A* pathfinding algorithm for movement and target evaluation.
-- `PathNode.cs` – Stores node data (cost, neighbors, walkable state).
-- `PathfindingUpdater.cs` – Updates the grid when destructible objects affect walkability.
+  Includes node data structures, cost-based traversal, and real-time walkability updates.

+- **CodeSamples/AI/** – Manages enemy behavior and tactical decision-making.
+  Evaluates possible actions using heuristic scoring to simulate intelligent turn-based strategies.

 ---

-## Challenges & Solutions
-- **Issue:** Pathfinding grid failed to refresh after object destruction.
-  **Solution:** Added `PathfindingUpdater` to dynamically revalidate affected nodes.

-- **Issue:** Enemy AI behavior appeared repetitive and inefficient.
-  **Solution:** Implemented a weighted heuristic scoring system to rank potential actions each turn.

-- **Issue:** Overlapping player inputs occasionally triggered invalid action sequences.
-  **Solution:** Centralized validation and action queuing within `UnitActionSystem`.

-- **Issue:** Cover detection accuracy was inconsistent on diagonals.
-  **Solution:** Switched from raycast-only checks to directional sampling with layer filtering.

-- **Issue:** Visual feedback lagged behind unit updates.
-  **Solution:** Refactored grid updates to use Unity events, ensuring synchronized refreshes.

----

-## Project Structure
+## Links
+- 🌐 [Portfolio Page](https://www.henrywang.online/copy-of-chippy-noppo-vr) – Full project breakdown and gameplay demo video